Select Page

 How do I declare my allowable housing expenses when I file my annual federal tax return so they are deducted from my income when calculating my taxes?

 There are provisions in the federal tax code related to the ministerial housing allowance.
-When preparing your tax return, whether you use tax software or a professional preparer, questions about whether or not you are a minister will come up.
-When answering yes, you will be taken to other questions to help you properly complete forms—such as entering your 1099-R reported income so you can take advantage any available tax savings.
-If completed properly, the portion of your reported 403(b)(9) withdrawals taken that year to cover your allowable housing expenses will automatically be deducted from the income reported on your 1099-R. Your tax will be calculated based on your income after being reduced by your allowed housing expenses.
+When preparing your tax return—whether you use tax software or a professional preparer—questions about whether or not you are a minister will come up.
+When answering yes, you will be taken to other questions to help you properly complete forms such as entering your 1099-R reported income so you can take advantage of any available tax savings.
+If completed properly, your tax will be calculated based on your income after being reduced by your allowed housing expenses.
+See Question 16 above for more details.

 Information provided in this web site does not constitute legally binding advice.
 EPC benefits are subject to the provisions of the Medical Plan and Retirement Plan documents available on this web site or in print from EPC Benefit Resources, Inc. (BRI), 5850 T.G.
 Lee Blvd., Suite 510, Orlando FL 32822.
 For more information, contact BRI at benefits@epc.org or 407-930-4492 (voice and fax).